Litezy/excelmind-assessment/README.md

 - AI assistant for syllabus and course suggestions (Mocked)
 - Fully Dockerized setup (Frontend + Backend + PostgreSQL)
 - Cloudinary for file uploads
+- Some dummy data to showcase recent activities and deadlines in Students dashboard

 ---